shreyasgupta/shreyasgupta.github.io/_pages/about.md

 <!--
 My research interests lie broadly in cryptography and related areas of theoretical computer science.
 Lately, I have been especially interested in quantum aspects of computation and cryptography, including quantum algorithms and quantum cryptographic protocols.-->

-I enjoy formalizing vague and wild ideas into precise mathematical statements.
+# I like formalizing vague, seemingly unreasonable and wild ideas!
 In the process, I like taking ideas that sound unreasonable and turning them into theorems.
 Many research questions begin as vague intuitions.
 I enjoy sharpening them into precise mathematical statements and understanding what they reveal about computation, security, and information.
 If you think I might be able to help with a problem, or if our interests overlap, feel free to get in touch.

 I enjoy chasing questions that initially sound impossible, vague, or ill-defined.
 Research, for me, is the process of finding the right definitions that make such questions meaningful—and occasionally solvable.
 I am fascinated by the gap between intuition and formal reasoning.
 Much of my research revolves around turning informal security notions, computational assumptions, and cryptographic folklore into precise mathematical statements that can be rigorously analyzed.
 I enjoy discovering the right abstraction for a problem.
 Often, once the abstraction is found, the solution becomes almost inevitable.
 I like proofs that explain, definitions that clarify, and assumptions that are no stronger than necessary.